jeffbski/redux-logic/docs/api.md

   // executed.
 Including dispatch and/or done callbacks will influence
   // the default dispatching mode:
   // 1.
 Neither dispatch, nor done - dispatches the returned/resolved val
   // 2.
-Only dispatch - single dispatch mode, call dispatch exactly once
+Only dispatch - single dispatch mode, call dispatch exactly once (deprecated)
   // 3.
 Both dispatch and done - multi-dispatch mode, call done when finished
   // More details on dispatching modes are in the advanced API docs process({ getState, action, cancelled$ }, ?dispatch, ?done) {